ccheshirecat/volant/docs/guides/cli-and-tui.md

 ## `volar browsers`

-This command group now serves as a compatibility stub.
-Browser-specific tooling ships with the browser plugin distribution.
-Running it from the engine CLI prints guidance on installing the plugin CLI.
+Browser-specific subcommands moved to the browser plugin repository.
+The engine CLI retains a stub that directs operators to install the plugin CLI and manifests, but routine workflows should use `volar plugins ...` or runtime-specific tooling packaged with the plugin.

 ## Interactive TUI